Boniich/HotelLaMontana/README.md

 ## How to run this project?

-Note: The web is not working in production for some problem with react route, meanwhile i fix it clone the repo is the only alternative.
+Note: The web is not working in production for some problem with react route, meanwhile i fix it, clone the repo is the only alternative.

 ### 1- Clone